 The Auditor General’s role is to audit the finances and activities of the Western Australian state and local government.
-In undertaking this task, the Auditor General will scrutinise for potential instances of wastage, inefficiency or ineffectiveness, and report his findings to Parliament.
+In undertaking this task, the Auditor General will scrutinise for potential instances of wastage, inefficiency or ineffectiveness, and report her findings to Parliament.

 Independence is the cornerstone of public sector audit.
 The Auditor General must be free from pressure, influence or interference from any source that may erode that independence.

 auditing the Annual Report on State Finances

 conducting financial statement, KPI and control audits and issuing audit opinions for over 180 public sector agencies

 - conducting financial statement and KPI audits and issuing audit opinions for 139 local governments